Mehak3010/Zenith/README.md

 This project uses the Ames Housing Dataset, a comprehensive real-world housing dataset containing detailed information about residential properties sold in Ames, Iowa.

-Unlike traditional housing datasets, Ames Housing includes a rich set of structural, neighborhood, quality, and property-related features, making it ideal for advanced regression modeling and predictive analytics.

 ### Dataset Summary

 * Records: 2,930 Residential Properties